-The Board has specified in regulations that the standard of practice requiring persons licensed, certified or registered by the Board to "Practice in a manner that is in the best interest of the public and does not endanger the public health, safety, or welfare" precludes the provision of conversion therapy and to define what conversion therapy is and is not.
-The goal is to align regulations of the Board with the stated policy and ethics for the profession of social work.
+The Board proposes to specify in regulations that the standard of practice requiring persons licensed or registered by the Board to "Practice in a manner that is in the best interest of the public and does not endanger the public health, safety, or welfare" precludes the provision of conversion therapy and to define what conversion therapy is and is not.
+The goal is to align regulations of the Board with the stated policy and ethics for the profession of psychology.